bymzy/MyFtp/README.md

 - get files from server side (supported!)
 - put files to server side (supported!)
 - del files on server side (supported!)
+- list files on server side (supported!)
 - mkdir on server side (not finished yet)
+- deldir on server side (not finished yet)
-- list files on server side (supported!)
+- chdir on server side (not finished yet, this is useful in interactive mode!)

 ## TODO